lucassrg/twitter-feed-oke/GITLAB.md

 1. If you don't have a repository in the OCI Container Registry, you can create one following the [documentation](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) or when you push the first Docker image through the CI/CD pipeline a new repository will be created automatically for you.
 2. If you don't have an Auth Token, you can generate one following the [documentation](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm).
 Take notes on the token as it is not displayed twice.

+### Integration with Oracle Cloud Infrastructure Container for Kubernetes (OKE)

-### Creating Project CI/CD Variables
+### Create CI/CD Variables

-Now you can go back to GitLab and create the variables used by your Project during the CI/CD pipeline.
+Now you can go back to GitLab and create your variables.
+Check the description of each individual key for more details.

 1. Go to `Settings > CI/CD -> Variables -> Expand`
 2. Click on `Add Variable` button and add the following variables: